-Press Preset to restore the preset status interface, as shown in the figure below.
+When the Shift key is illuminated, press Sine/Preset to restore the preset status interface, as shown in the figure below.

 Figure 2-27 Preset Status Restore Interface

 - Factory: Tap the Def icon, then a dialog box is displayed, tap "Apply" to restore the system to its factory defaults. - User save: Tap any one of the items from "User1" to "User10".
 Then a dialog box is displayed.
 Tap "Save" to save the current system status to the internal non-volatile memory as user-defined settings.
 To use the state again, tap the icon (any one of the items from "User1" to "User10") to quickly recall the setting.
 You can store up to 10 system states.